Gmina Wielowieś

 Gmina Wielowieś is a rural gmina (administrative district) in Gliwice County, Silesian Voivodeship, in southern Poland.
 Its seat is the village of Wielowieś, which lies approximately 26 km north of Gliwice and 40 km north-west of the regional capital Katowice.

-The gmina covers an area of 116.59 km2, and as of 2019 its total population is 5,852.
+The gmina covers an area of 116.59 km2, and as of 2019, its total population was 5,852.

 Villages

 Gmina Wielowieś contains the villages and settlements of Błażejowice, Borowiany, Chwoszcz, Czarków, Dąbrówka, Diana, Gajowice, Gogol, Goj, Jerzmanów, Kieleczka, Kolonia, Kotków, Napłatki, Pustkowie, Radonia, Sieroty, Świbie, Ubowice, Wielowieś, Wiśnicze and Zacharzowice.

 Neighbouring gminas

 Gmina Wielowieś is bordered by the town of Pyskowice and by the gminas of Jemielnica, Krupski Młyn, Strzelce Opolskie, Toszek, Tworóg, Zawadzkie and Zbrosławice.